What SMB advice is needed today?

 Obviously, since that article was posted the world has had to endure COVID-19.
 Many SMBs do not have the luxury of separate departments looking after several new government measures which affect the business.

-These include VAT & Self-assessment deferral, business rates help, the self-employed income support, furlough, bounce back and CIBL loans.
+These include VAT & Self-assessment deferral, business rates help, self-employed income support, furlough, bounce back and CIBL loans.
 All were put into place last year, some then withdrawn, by the UK government as a way of keeping SMBs afloat through the pandemic.

 Not just SMB advice